Plastic garden sheds are becoming more popular and widely used in Australia

 - Cost – poly resin sheds are more expensive than steel units; typically more than twice as much for a similar floor area

-- Limited range of sizes– only sizes up to 9 square metres floor area are available currently
+- Limited range of sizes– only sizes of up to 14 square metres floor area are available currently

 Conclusion?
 It depends on your priority – if cost is the deciding factor a steel shed is the answer and if appearance and product life is more important to you – a poly resin or polycarbonate plastic unit is the logical choice.